For info on the thematic structure, see the introduction page.

 The "immortal" in the title of this theme applies not only to Achilles at this stage, but also to Diomedes, the too-good-to-be-true hero.
 For more on Diomedes see here.

-The two "Truce and Duel" themes surrounding the aristeia are one reason to associate this theme with 'past'.
-See here for more explanation of this.
+The two "Truce and Duel" themes surrounding the aristeia are one reason to associate this theme with "past".
+Helen introducing the heroes to Priam (Il 3.121-) is another one.

 1.1 Embassy & Assembly 1